Frequently Asked Questions

 Hardship Petitions are denied if they lack appropriate documentation or if the Committee does not feel the situation meets the criteria outlined for granting a Hardship Withdrawal.
 Some examples would include:

-•Petitions submitted outside of the 2-year filing deadline.
+•Petitions submitted outside of the one year filing deadline.

 •Petitions where the hardship did not arise after the second week of the quarter.

 •Petitions where official documentation of a death was not provided, or documentation of the relationship to the deceased was not clearly substantiated.

 •Petitions for situations that are actually academic issues, and therefore not under the jurisdiction of the Hardship Withdrawal Committee.
 (For academic issues, please see the Grade Appeal Procedure)

 •Petitions where third-party professional supporting documentation were not provided.

 •Petitions where the medical documents provided did not clearly show medical debilitation arising after the second week of the quarter under petition.

 •Petitions where the situation described was not considered a debilitating condition beyond the student's control.